 For six years beginning in 2008, I hosted the successful radio show Bulldog Live! on WTPL 107.7FM The Pulse in Concord, NH.
 I used my investigative journalism and interview skills to help repeal abusive tax policy, change laws that threatened law enforcement and public safety, and win strong protections for landowners against eminent domain.
 I broadcast from Capitol Hill on the day the "Gang of 8" amnesy bill was introduced in the U.S. Senate and spoke with leading law enforcement officials and border residents about the negative impacts this amnesty bill would have.

 At WTPL, I was the leading program on 2nd Amendment topics which featured two weekly sponsored segments with local gun rights attorneys to discuss a wide range of issues from legal rights, self defense to legislation.
 I also hosted regular remote broadcasts from the state capital in Concord.

-After my show ended, I spent the 2014 and 2016 election cycles working on a conservative U.S. Senate campaign as communications director.
-In 2015 leading up to the 2016 NH Presidential Primary, I served as Republican Outreach Coordinator and Communications Assistant for NH Rebellion.
+After my show ended, I spent the 2014 and 2016 election cycles working on the Jim Rubens for U.S. Senate campaign as communications director.
+In 2015, leading up to the 2016 NH Presidential Primary, I served as Republican Outreach Coordinator and Communications Assistant for NH Rebellion.
 I took the organization's public policy issues to all Republican presidential campaigns and President Trump later signed an Executive Order on one of our policy issues regarding lobbying bans.
 I also developed coalitions and messaging to conservatives.

-My wife, Kendra, and I have been married for 17 years and have two beautiful daughters 9 and 12-years old.
-I currently reside in Hooksett, NH where I serve on the town's Budget Committee.
+My wife, Kendra, and I have been married for 17 years and have two beautiful daughters 15 and 11-years old.
+I currently reside in Pensacola, FL.

 | Bulldog's Bio | Shouts of Praise | Northern Pass | Podcasts | Contact Us | Home |